 Guest of the Opera

 Opera director Vera Nemirova was born in Sofia and has lived in Germany since 1982.
 She studied music theatre direction at the Hanns Eisler Music Academy in Berlin and was an assistant to Ruth Berghaus and a master student of Peter Konwitschny.
-She made her debut as a stage director at the Frankfurt Opera, producing Wagner’s Tannhaüser in 2007.
-Her most important productions include Wagner’s Der Ring des Nibelungen at the Frankfurt Opera (2010–2012).
+She made her debut as a stage director at the Semperoper Dresden in 1998.
+In 2002, she staged Gräfin Maritza at the Volksoper Wien; that was the beginning of her international career.
+Her most important productions include Wagner’s Der Ring des Nibelungen at the Frankfurt Opera (2010–2012) and Die Walküre conducted by Christian Thielemann at the Salzburg Easter Festival (2017) in the co-production with the Beijing Music Festival.

 Photo: Lutz Edelhoff